Restrictions of mixed Hodge modules using generalized V-filtrations: Introduction

 \textit{Outline.} Section \ref{sect-preliminaries} contains the background needed for the proofs of the main results.
 In Subsection \ref{subsect-MHM}, we provide a review of the theory of mixed Hodge modules, including a review of hypersurface $V$-filtrations.
 Subsection \ref{subsect-HigherCodimV} reviews the results for higher codimension $V$-filtrations.
 The definition and properties of the filtration ${}^L V^\bullet \cM$ are given in Section \ref{sect-LV}.
 The Verdier specialization process is used in Subsection \ref{subsect-Specializations} to study ${}^L V$-filtrations on mixed Hodge modules, using the properties of hypersurface $V$-filtrations.

 Section \ref{sect-CyclicCovers} contains the proof of \theoremref{thm-main}.
-It begins with an analysis of mixed Hodge modules under cyclic coverings $X\times \A^r_w \to X\times \A^r_t$ defined by The main point is that the usual $V$-filtration on $\pi^!(\cM)$ can be related to the ${}^L V$-filtration on $\cM$.
+It begins with an analysis of mixed Hodge modules under cyclic coverings $X\times \A^r_w \to X\times \A^r_t$ defined by

+The main point is that the usual $V$-filtration on $\pi^!(\cM)$ can be related to the ${}^L V$-filtration on $\cM$.
 Two difficulties are that $\pi^!(-)$ need not preserve pure modules (though we give a criterion for when a pure Hodge module pulls back to a pure module, in a special case) and the Hodge filtration is not easy to understand.
-We work around this by using the fact that, on restriction to the \'{e}tale locus, things behave nicely.
+We work around this using an inductive strategy on the number of $a_i$ which are strictly larger than $1$.
+By focusing on this case (say only $a_i > 1$), we can leverage the fact that, over the \'{e}tale locus $\{w_i \neq 0\}$, the Hodge filtration on $\pi^!(\cM)$ is fully understood in terms of the Hodge filtration on $\cM$.
+Then we use the $V$-filtration along $w_i$ to get control on the Hodge filtration of $V^0\pi^!(\cM)$, which suffices to compute the restriction functor.

-The final Section \ref{sect-singularities} contains the proof of \theoremref{thm-LVDescribeLocalCohomology}, \corollaryref{cor-LVMinExp} and the example of weighted homogeneous complete intersections with isolated singularities.
+The final Section \ref{sect-singularities} contains the proofs of \theoremref{thm-LVDescribeLocalCohomology} and \corollaryref{cor-LVMinExp} and the example of weighted homogeneous complete intersections with isolated singularities.
 In particular, The proof of \corollaryref{cor-ComputeMinExp} is a combination of results in Section \ref{whci}.
 Though we cannot give an exact computation of the minimal exponent in the latter example (except in special cases), we give an easy criterion to check whether such a subvariety has $k$-Du Bois or $k$-rational singularities.

-{\bf Acknowledgments} The authors would like to thank Mircea \Mustata for his thoughtful advice.
+{\bf Acknowledgments.} The authors would like to thank Mircea \Mustata for his thoughtful advice.
 We would also like to thank Lei Wu for many helpful discussions on the topic of the paper.
-The second author would like to thank Christian Schnell and Claude Sabbah for many enlightening conversations about ideas occurring in this work.
+The second author would like to thank Christian Schnell and Claude Sabbah for many enlightening conversations about ideas occurring in this work, as well as Tong Zhou for pointing out the reference \cite{IT} used in Remark \ref{rmk-closedProblems}.